project-chip/connectedhomeip/examples/lock-app/efr32/README.md

 device, built using CHIP and the Silicon Labs gecko SDK.
 It can be controlled by a Chip controller over Openthread network..

-The EFR32 device can be comissionned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
+The EFR32 device can be commissioned over Bluetooth Low Energy where the device and the Chip controller will exchange security information with the Rendez-vous procedure.
 Thread Network credentials are then provided to the EFR32 device which will then join the network.